Metroland (novel)

 Metroland is an English novel written by Julian Barnes and published in 1980, the author's first book.

 Overview

-Metroland is a first person account of Christopher Lloyd and his experiences growing up in the suburbs of London (so-called Metro-land), his brief life in Paris as a graduate student and the early years of his subsequent marriage.
+Metroland is a first person account of Christopher Lloyd and his experiences growing up in the so-called Metro-land (a name given to the suburbs to the north-west of London that were served by the Metropolitan Railway), his brief life in Paris as a graduate student and the early years of his subsequent marriage.
 It is divided into three sections: I Metroland (1963); II Paris (1968); and III Metroland (1977).
 As adolescents Christopher and his childhood friend Toni had shown contempt for the bourgeois establishment but this lifestyle is one that Christopher ultimately chooses, much to Toni's disappointment, obtaining a secure job in publishing, marrying, buying a house and having a child.
 Christopher realises that his normal life and somewhat mundane marriage are not perfect, nor are they necessarily more exciting than his time in Paris with his bold French girlfriend Annick, but he does love his wife and is content.